Moniedyouth/Gemicle/README.md

   ```

-  3. Input at the terminal at the `Cypress` folder `npm run cypress:open` and you can see all you `.feature` tests and run them.
+  3. Input at the terminal at the `Cypress` folder `npx cypress open` and you can see all you `.feature` tests and run them.